sunidhimishra17/Smart-Doors/README.md

 # Smart-Doors
 An IoT-based security solution for automated door access control.
-Features biometric/RFID authentication, real-time logging, and remote management using C++.
+Features biometric/RFID authentication, real-time logging, and remote management using C++/Python.

 An intelligent access management system designed for enhanced premises security.
 This IoT solution automates door locking mechanisms based on verified user credentials and maintains a digital access log.